elbamit/Shareable-SpreadSheet/README.md

 - Writers operations: Operations that modify the data of a single cell of the SpreadSheet.
 There can be many writers operations that run simultaneously.
 The only operation classified as "writer" is: Set Cell.

--Structural operations: Operations that modify the data of multiple cells/entire SpreadSheet.
+- Structural operations: Operations that modify the data of multiple cells/entire SpreadSheet.
 Structural operations are not allowed to run simultaneously because they require the entire SpreadSheet to be "locked".
 The operations classified as "structural" are: Exchange row/column, Add row/column, Set Concurrent Search Limit, Save, Load.